by Aaron Schatz

 Every yard line on the field has a value based on how likely a team is to score from that location on the field as opposed to from a yard further back.
 The change in value from one yard to the next is the same whether the team has the ball or not.
 The goal of a defense is not just to prevent scoring, but to hold the opposition so that the offense can get the ball back in the best possible field position.
 A bad offense will score as many points as a good offense if it starts each drive five yards closer to the goal line.

 A corollary to this precept: The most underrated aspect of an NFL team's performance is the field position gained or lost on kickoffs and punts.
-This is part of why players like Devin Hester and Josh Cribbs can have such an impact on the game, even when they aren't taking a kickoff or punt all the way back for a touchdown.
+This is part of why players like Devin Hester and Cordarrelle Patterson can have such an impact on the game, even when they aren't taking a kickoff or punt all the way back for a touchdown.

 Although play in the red zone has a disproportionately high importance to the outcome of games relative to plays on the rest of the field, NFL teams do not exhibit a level of performance in the red zone that is consistently better or worse than their performance elsewhere, year after year.
 The simplest explanation why is a small(er) sample size and the inherent variance of football, with contributing factors like injuries and changes in personnel.

 There are no doubt teams with streaks of good or bad health over multiple years.
 However, teams who were especially healthy or especially unhealthy, as measured by our Adjusted Games Lost (AGL) metric, almost always head towards league average in the subsequent season.
 Furthermore, injury -- or the absence thereof -- has a huge correlation with wins, and a significant impact on a team's success.
 There's no doubt that a few high-profile teams have resisted this trend in recent years.
-The Patriots seem to overcome injuries every year, and the last three Super Bowl champions were among the most-injured teams in the league in each of those seasons.
-Nonetheless, the overall rule still applies.
-The Patriots and Giants made it to Super Bowl XLVI despite being among the most injured teams in the league, but they also were the only two teams in the top 15 of our AGL metric that made the playoffs at all.
-In 2010, four of the six least-injured teams in the league made the playoffs, including surprise division champions Chicago and Kansas City.
+The Patriots often deal with a high number of injuries, and the 2017 Eagles obviously overcame a number of important injuries to win the championship.
+In 2021, Super Bowl opponents Los Angeles and Cincinnati both ranked among the top eight teams for fewest AGL.
+Ten of 14 playoff teams finished in the top half of the league.
+Meanwhile, out of the 10 teams with the highest overall AGL, only San Francisco made the playoffs.

 Connected to the previous statement, because teams need to go into the season expecting that they will suffer an average number of injuries no matter how healthy they were the previous year.
 The Redskins went into 2006 with a Super Bowl-quality starting lineup, and finished 5-11 because they had no depth.
 You cannot concentrate your salaries on a handful of star players because there is no such thing as avoiding injuries in the NFL.
 Every team will suffer injuries; the only question is how many.
 The game is too fast and the players too strong to build a team based around the idea that "if we can avoid all injuries this year, we'll win."